 Your German Shepherd Has Food Bloat

-Puppies who experience food float feel “stuffed” so they get tired and lazy.
-Food bloat may lead to more serious gastric dilatation and volvulus syndrome (GDV) which is a disease that can be fatal unless treated immediately.
+Puppies who experience food float feel “stuffed,” so they get tired and lazy.
+Food bloat may lead to more severe gastric dilatation and volvulus syndrome (GDV), which is a disease that can be fatal unless treated immediately.
 In addition to GDV, secondary conditions often arise.
 Treatment is rigorous.

 What Are The Signs You’re Underfeeding Your German Shepherd Puppy?